carlos-molina/contraval/README.md

    language.

-It is worth clarifying that these are standard software engineering techniques for building reliable systems.
+It is worth clarifying that these are standard software engineering techniques for building reliable systems and are referred to as fault-tolerance techniques.
 However, perhaps due to the novelty of blockchain-based applications, they have been largely ignored by developers of smart contracts.
 This comes as a surprise as a salient